ddsouz5/oneliners/README.md

     awk NF
     awk '/./'
     perl -ne 'print unless /^$/'
+    :g/^$/d (vim: :g will execute a command on lines which match a regex.
+The regex is 'blank line' and the command is :d (delete))

 Deletes lines three through six and sends the result to the standard output